-To our shame, if she was French she’d be on their list… Wake up Britons !
+To Briton’s shame, if she was French she’d be on their list… Wake up Britons !

 My career started in central London, as a qualified photographer, an assistant, specialising in advertising, fashion and the press.

-Over many years I built on my experiences including at the Painting School of Montmiral, in SW France.
+Over many years I built on my experiences and education including at the Painting School of Montmiral, in SW France.

-It is true to write I am the only marine artist to have been ‘Official Artist’ to HMS Victory, to have been invited to make a one man show at the exhibited at the European Parliament (May 2011).
+I am honoured to be the only marine artist to have been ‘Official Artist’ to HMS Victory, to have been invited to make a one man show at the exhibited at the European Parliament (May 2011).

 I am listed in Debretts, Who’s Who, Wikipedia and can be found on the Internet.

-Order “Roaring Forties” now from our Print Gallery or regret at leisure!
+Order your “Roaring Forties” now from our Print Gallery or regret at leisure!